-- Please be aware that the date of the 18th May could change depending on the advice from the government and the veterinary awarding bodies.
+- Please be aware that advice may change depending on the advice from the government and the veterinary awarding bodies.

 - If you puppy is aged 10 weeks to 20 weeks please give the practice a call on 01179571110 or email us on [email protected] so we can talk to you on a one to one basis.

 The dog vaccinations are call DHP + L, they stand for Distemper, Infectious Hepetitis, Partovovirus and leptospirosis.
 Please find below a write up about each disease the vaccination covers.